-Steve Lutz enters his third season at Creighton as an assistant coach and also serves as the program’s recruiting coordinator.
+Steve Lutz enters his fifth season at Creighton as an assistant coach, where he also serves as the program’s recruiting coordinator.

 While at Creighton, Lutz works with the Bluejay backcourt, recruiting and scouting of future opponents.

-In his first season, two Bluejay guards were honored by the MVC, as Jahenns Manigat was named to the All-Freshman Team while Antoine Young was a Second-Team All-Valley pick after pacing the league in assists.
+In his first season, two Bluejay guards were honored by the MVC, as Jahenns Manigat was named to the All-Freshman Team while Antoine Young was a Second Team All-Valley pick after pacing the league in assists.
 Lutz helped assemble the nation’s No. 8-ranked non-BCS recruiting class in the fall of 2010, a group that included Austin Chatman, Geoffrey Groselle and Avery Dingman.

-Last year, Young repeated as a second-team All-MVC pick, while Grant Gibbs was runner-up for MVC Newcomer of the Year plaudits and earned a spot on the MVC’s All-Newcomer Team.
+In 2011-12, Young repeated as a Second Team All-MVC pick, while Grant Gibbs was runner-up for MVC Newcomer of the Year plaudits and earned a spot on the MVC’s All-Newcomer Team.
 In addition, forward Doug McDermott was named Valley Player of the Year and a First Team All-American while center Gregory Echenique was named MVC Defensive Player of the Year.

 Lutz arrived at Creighton in the summer of 2010 after spending the previous four seasons as an assistant coach under Matt Doherty at SMU.

 Lutz was recruiting coordinator for SMU during his time there, and his first two recruiting classes were ranked in the top-35 nationally by Hoop Scoop Online.
 Those recruiting classes included Conference USA All-Freshman honorees Paul McCoy (2008-09) and Papa Dia (2007-08).
 In his fourth season, SMU finished with its most wins, best finish and best conference tournament seed since joining Conference USA for the 2005-06 season.